ukgov-equality-hub/gender-recognition-certificate-service/documentation/Getting_the_code_running.md

 * The public-facing website should be visible at http://localhost:5000/
-  The admin website should be visible at http://localhost:5001/
+  The admin website should be visible at http://localhost:5001/ The dashboard website should be visible at http://localhost:5002/

 Just run the code:
 * Open a Bash terminal in the root folder of the project